stabjana/hr-app/README.md

 - copy the address of the local host to your browser `http://localhost:5173/`
 - now you can see the website
 - to terminate the server press ctrl + c in the vs code terminal
+- log in with username: steffi and password: test

 ### Reflection